atumat/Election-Management-System/README.md

  <p align="justify">
   Problems encountered in this project of Election management System are:
-   ➢Enrolling the names of the candidates electing from different states.
+   ➢Enrolling the names of the candidates electing from different states <br>
-   ➢Updating and displaying candidate details whenever required.
+   ➢Updating and displaying candidate details whenever required <br>
-   ➢Removing undesirable details and records.
+   ➢Removing undesirable details and records <br>
    ➢Searching of candidate details with the help of candidate number.
-This eases the search for the candidate details.
+This eases the search for the candidate details <br>
-   ➢Sorting performed with respect to candidate number, candidate name and election states
+   ➢Sorting performed with respect to candidate number, candidate name and election states <br>
 </p>